Nexmo/station/_partials/stitch/guides/ios/4-enable-audio.md

 Open Xcode and start a new project.
 We'll name it "AudioQuickStart".

-### 1.1 Adding the Nexmo iOS Conversation SDK to Cocoapods
+### 1.1 Adding the Nexmo Stitch iOS SDK to Cocoapods

 Navigate to the project's root directory in the Terminal.
 Run: `pod init`.
 Open the file entitled `PodFile`.
 Configure its specifications accordingly: